-- 1. Minimum parking lot setbacks: - a.
+- 1. Parking areas shall not be located between buildings and the street. - 2.
+Minimum parking lot setbacks: - a.
 From the front lot line: 30 percent of the lot depth. - b.
 From other street frontages: 10 feet. - c.
-From rear lot lines: 5 feet. - 2.
-Vehicular access is allowed only from a side street or alley. - 3.
-Parking structures shall have ground floor uses along all side street frontages.
-At side and rear property lines where ground floor uses are not required, parking structures shall have opaque walls at least 3 feet high or vegetative screening.
-If the side or rear property line is adjacent to a Residential zone district, the wall of the parking structure must be entirely solid, without opening.
+From rear lot lines: 5 feet. - 3.
+Vehicular access is allowed only from a side street or alley. - 4.
+Parking structures shall have uses from Table 4-2-1 on the ground floor along at least 50 percent of the street-facing façade of the parking structure. - a.
+Where ground floor uses aren't provided, opaque walls at least 3 feet high or vegetative screens at least 3 feet high at the time of planting shall be provided. - b.
+Walls provided pursuant to Subsection a. above may be part of the structure of the building or may be a separate wall constructed between the building and the sidewalk.

-5-5(F)(4)(b) Eighth and Forrester - HPO-2
+5-5(F)(4)(b) Eighth and Forrester - HPO-3

-- 1. For single-family and two-family residential development, circular driveways are not allowed. - 2.
+- 1. For single-family and two-family detached dwellings, circular driveways are prohibited. - 2.
 Tandem parking is allowed in driveways for single-family and two-family detached dwellings provided that the tandem space is behind the required front setback.
 The tandem space may be counted in the calculation of required on-site parking driveways.

-5-5(F)(4)(c) Fourth Ward - HPO-3

-- 1. Parking and loading areas shall be located to the back of the site. - 2.
-Parking and loading areas shall be located to minimize visibility from the street. - 3.
-Parking on the street-facing side of corner buildings is not allowed.

-5-5(F)(4)(d) Huning Highland - HPO-4

-- 1. All parking areas with 6 or more parking spaces shall be divided with landscaped areas planted in accordance with Section 14-16-5-6 (Landscaping, Buffering, and Screening). - 2.
-Parking areas shall be accessed primarily by alleys where physical conditions permit. - Tandem parking is allowed in driveways provided that the tandem space is behind the front yard setback.
-The tandem space may be counted in the calculation of required on-site parking. - 4.
+5-5(F)(4)(c) Fourth Ward - HPO-4 Parking and loading areas shall be located to the back of the site.
+Parking and loading areas shall be located to minimize visibility from the street.
+Parking on the street-facing side of corner buildings is prohibited.
+5-5(F)(4)(d) Huning Highland - HPO-5 All parking areas with 6 or more parking spaces shall be divided with landscaped areas planted in accordance with Section 14-16-5-6 (Landscaping, Buffering, and Screening).
+Parking areas shall be accessed primarily by alleys where physical conditions permit.
+Tandem parking is allowed in driveways provided that the tandem space is behind the front setback.
+The tandem space may be counted in the calculation of required on-site parking.
 Automobile headlights shall be screened from adjacent lots and from the street in accordance with Section 14-16-5-6 (Landscaping, Buffering, and Screening).

-5-5(F)(4)(e) Old Town - HPO-5

-Off-street parking is not required, but any off-street parking shall comply with all provisions of this Section 14-16-5-5, excluding those special provisions applicable to other HPO zones.

-5-5(F)(4)(f) Silver Hill - HPO-6

-- 1. An alley shall serve as the primary access to parking and loading areas. - Tandem parking is allowed in driveways provided that the tandem space is behind the front yard setback.
-The tandem space may be counted in the calculation of required on-site parking driveways. - 3.
-Existing driveways shall not be widened or expanded, and paving in the front yard setback other than for driveways is prohibited. - Parking areas with 6 or more vehicle parking spaces must include landscaped areas internal to the parking area complying with Section 14-16-5-6 (Landscaping, Buffering, and Screening).
+5-5(F)(4)(e) Old Town - HPO-6 Off-street parking is not required, but any off-street parking shall comply with all provisions of this Section 14-16-5-5, excluding those special provisions applicable to other HPO zones.
+5-5(F)(4)(f) Silver Hill - HPO-7 5 5(1)(1)(1) An alley shall serve as the primary access to parking and loading areas.
+2. Tandem parking is allowed in driveways provided that the tandem space is behind the front setback.
+The tandem space may be counted in the calculation of required on-site parking driveways.
+Existing driveways shall not be widened or expanded, and paving in the front setback other than for driveways is prohibited.
+Parking areas with 6 or more vehicle parking spaces must include landscaped areas internal to the parking area complying with Section 14-16-5-6 (Landscaping, Buffering, and Screening).
+5-5(G) PARKING S TRUCTURE D ESIGN 5-5(G)(1) ention Through Environmental Design (CPTED) nd parking structures or portions of structures occupied by

-5-5(G) PARKING STRUCTURE DESIGN

-5-5(G)(1) Crime Prevention Through Environmental Design (CPTED)

-Above-ground parking structures or portions of structures occupied by automobile parking shall be designed using the principles of CPTED so as to deter crime and to facilitate security measures and shall meet the following standards in addition to the other standards of this Section.
+Above-ground parking structures or portions of structures occupied by automobile parking shall be designed using the principles of CPTED so as to deter crime and to facilitate security measures and shall meet all of the following standards in addition to the other standards of this Section.